OpenBSD manual page server

 () returns the public key ASN.1 method idx.
 The value of idx must be in the range from zero to EVP_PKEY_asn1_get_count() - 1.

 () looks up the method with NID type, which can be any of the values that EVP_PKEY_base_id(3) and EVP_PKEY_id(3) may return.
-If pe is not NULL, it first looks for an engine implementing a method for the NID type.
-If one is found, *pe is set to that engine and the method from that engine is returned instead.
+If engine is not NULL, *engine is set to NULL.

 () looks up the method with the PEM type string given by the first len bytes of str.
 If len is -1, the strlen(3) of str is used instead.
 The PEM type strings supported by default are listed in the EVP_PKEY_base_id(3) manual page.
-Just like EVP_PKEY_asn1_find(), if pe is not NULL, methods from engines are preferred.
+Just like EVP_PKEY_asn1_find(), if engine is not NULL, *engine is set to NULL.

 () retrieves the public key ID as returned by EVP_PKEY_id(3), the base public key ID as returned by EVP_PKEY_base_id(3) (both NIDs), any flags, and internal pointers owned by ameth pointing to its method description string and its PEM type string.